 Stories from the Cloud description:

 It’s not easy to predict the future.
-But when it comes to budget forecasts, the right data and the right models are better than any crystal ball.
+But when it comes to business and cash or financial forecasting tool or software, the right data and the right models are better than any crystal ball.

-Tony Nash, CEO and founder of Complete Intelligence, explains how AI and the cloud are giving companies better tools to see into their financial futures.
+Tony Nash, CEO and founder of Complete Intelligence, explains how AI and the cloud are giving companies better cash forecasting software tools to see into their financial futures.

 About Stories from the Cloud: Enterprises worldwide are turning to the cloud to help them thrive in an ever-more-competitive environment.
 In this podcast, veteran journalists Michael Hickins and Barbara Darrow chat with the people behind this massive digital transformation and the effects it has on their work and lives.